-Each student is encouraged to build a relationship with the College Counseling Office throughout his or her Upper School years and to use the resources of the College Counseling Office.
-These include an extensive library of reference books, college catalogues, and college testing program information (i.e., PSAT, SAT I-II, ACT, TOEFL, AP, etc.).
-In addition, through Naviance, a web-based program used for college counseling, students will have access to a host of services, websites, and information about where Hun School students have applied and enrolled in past years.
+Each student is encouraged to build a relationship with the College Counseling Office throughout his or her Upper School years.
+In addition, through SCIOR, a web-based program used for college counseling, students will have access to a host of services, websites, and information about where Hun School students have applied and enrolled in past years.
 Students are encouraged to use the program to explore careers, conduct college searches, tap into financial aid and scholarship databases, review their test scores, create a resume, and file electronic applications to participating colleges and universities.
 Each year, the College Counseling Office offers evening programs for parents and guardians related to topics appropriate for their child.